Wazuh server cluster

 None

-Master will send the worker integrity files to update.
+The master node will send the worker node integrity files to update.

 syn_m_c_e